Overview on Excel Font and Fill Color Change

-To change color of text, you have to click on the Font tab in this dialog box, in the Font tab, you will find a Color zone, there just click on the Automatic drop down, you will find the same color palette you found when you clicked on the Font Color command in the Home ribbon.
+To change the color of text, you have to click on the Font tab in this dialog box, in the Font tab, you will find a Color zone, there just click on the Automatic drop-down, you will find the same color palette you found when you clicked on the Font Color command in the Home ribbon.

 You know how to handle this color palette.
 Rest on you.

 Change the color of text – based on another cell – conditional formatting

 The below question was dropped in a forum.
 The solution is also there.
 Just to teach all the techniques on changing text color, I am putting this technique here in more detail.